-The Company uses the Black-Scholes option pricing model to calculate the fair value of options.
+The Company uses the Black-Scholes option pricing model to calculate the fair value of stock options granted.
 The model requires management to make estimates, which are subjective and may not be representative of actual results.
 Changes in assumptions can materially affect estimates of fair values.